Gmail

 If you have a Gmail account, you can use it to read e-mail from your account on our servers.
 There are different ways to use your Gmail account:

-- If you only want to use Gmail to view a copy of each incoming message, you can simply forward your email to your Gmail account.
+• If you want to use Gmail to view a copy of each incoming message, you can forward your email to your Gmail account (but we also recommend the second step below).

-- If you want Gmail to “know” that a certain incoming message came through your email address with us, allowing Gmail to keep it separate and optionally send replies from that address, you can also use the Gmail "mail fetcher" service to have your Gmail account pick up a copy of your email.
-(We recommend using this in addition to forwarding, because using both avoids delays where messages can take a while to appear in your Gmail mailbox.)
+• If you want Gmail to “know” that a certain incoming message came through your email address with us, allowing Gmail to keep it separate and optionally send replies from that address, you can also use the Gmail "mail fetcher" service to have your Gmail account pick up a copy of your email.
+(We recommend using this in addition to forwarding.
+Using both avoids delays where messages can take a while to appear in your Gmail mailbox, and ensures that you will receive the message even if Gmail rejects the separate forwarded copy.)

 The sections below explain more: